XinY-Z/bert-text2emo/README.md

 # Fine-tune RoBERTa/DeBERTa models to predict emotion labels on text data
 This project sets a pipeline to fine-tune pretrained large language models to automatically predict emotion labels on text data.
+Users can customize hyperparameters in the `config.py` and `tuner.py`.
 This work is a part of the dissertation project to examine the dynamics of suicide-related emotions and suicide risk from moment to moment.
 The chosen emotions include guilt, shame, loneliness, anger, sadness, depressed, and anxiety.

 Models include Facebook RoBERTa and Microsoft DeBERTa (base and/or large, parameter sizes 100M+ to 300M+).
 Hyperparameter tuning is performed using Microsoft NNI (Neural Network Intelligence) toolkit 2.5.
 Computational cost is optimized by using